 Once each component is clean and has had time to dry completely, replace each part.
 It’s important to place the burner caps correctly, or else your range burners won’t function correctly.

-Deep cleaning is a vital aspect of range maintenance.
+Now that you know how to clean your range top properly, remember that deep cleaning is a vital aspect of range maintenance!
 However, if you find you need range repair services, contact Appliance Repair Specialists today.